UMKC-Law/Vacant2Vibrant/glossary.md

 ========

 Abandoned
-: Vacant for six (6) months, delinquent property taxes and open code violations [link to Jackson county tax] (https://ascendweb.jacksongov.org/ascend/(0qn1xh555qfhdz45ae5wev55)/search.aspx)
+: Vacant for six (6) months, delinquent property taxes and open code violations [link to Jackson county tax](https://ascendweb.jacksongov.org/ascend/(0qn1xh555qfhdz45ae5wev55)/search.aspx)

 Abatement
 : Action by way of correction or securing of a structure based on building code violations

 Agent
 : A person authorized to act for another person

 Clear or Clean Title
 : A legal title to property that has no known encumbrances based on a best practice standard of investigation

 Code-enforcement Agency
 : Agency that has been delegated authority to enforce code violations

 Community